Teaching Text Features (Exploring ELA)

 Start by Teaching Vocabulary and Text Features

-Before diving into texts and passages, spend a few lessons and activities on simply teaching the text features themselves.
+Before diving into texts and passages, spend a few lessons and activities simply teaching the text features themselves.
 Of course, while teaching these text features, it will be necessary to pull in texts and passages as examples.
 But focus for a bit on learning each of the text features and becoming familiar with the terminology.

-(Source: Text Features RI Pack for 1st, 2nd, or 3rd)This is a mini lesson that is included in my RI packs for each grade level.
+This is a mini-lesson that is included in my RI unit for each grade level.
 The activity is to help the students identify pictures of each text feature that you teach.
 For example, the word diagram they will pull from a pile of text feature terms.
 Then, they will search through the pile of text features pictures to match up the diagram word card to the diagram picture card.
-If you follow the link, you’ll pick your grade level, 1st, 2nd, or 3rd.
+The links for grades 1-4 are listed at the bottom of this post.

 (Source: BrainPopJr.)